My PRK Experience

-I’m still using Restasis and preservative free drops during the day.
-Also have a follow up with doctor next week, which I’m looking forward to.
+I’m still using Restasis and preservative-free drops during the day.
+Also have a follow-up with the doctor next week, which I’m looking forward to.

 Week 11: Had a checkup with the doctor.
 Measured errors of 0/0 in my right eye, and 0/.5 astig in my left.
 Didn’t have astig before, so not sure if I’m just presenting that due to eyes getting better, or if it’s a thing.
 My right eye is pretty great, as you can imagine.
 However, the left is good, but not quite there.
 It’s frustrating.
 Although it seems like it is still making small progress.

 Since my last appointment though, things got quite a bit better.
 The point is that they are still changing so we’re not really considering any enhancements at this time.
-We scheduled for 6 weeks out to do another check up.
-Doctor is still pretty sure that my left eye is “going to turn the corner”…..
+We scheduled for 6 weeks out to do another check-up.
+The doctor is still pretty sure that my left eye is “going to turn the corner”…..

 The hardest thing to try not to do is cover one eye and recognize the difference.
 When I’m using both eyes, the ghosting/astig is noticed, but just barely.
 When I go with “one eye” view, I really notice.
 Since things can continue to change slowly, it’s probably not good for me mentally.

 My vision is good, not great.
 Well, maybe “Good +” or “Great -”.